-6 political stories to watch as a revamped Seattle City Council begins 2020
+New chapter starts in Seattle politics; here are 6 storylines to watch

 2. New council dynamic

-Some clues will emerge Monday, when council members chose a leader and new committee structure, likely according to a plan unveiled last week.
+Some clues will emerge Monday, when council members will choose a leader and new committee structure, likely according to a plan unveiled last week.
 González is poised to become president and could score points right away, because the council may vote later this month on her proposal to restrict political-action committee donations.
 She plans to spend some of early 2020 on maternity leave, with colleagues taking turns as president pro-tem.

 González and Sawant have clashed previously, but the citywide representative endorsed her socialist colleague at the last minute in October.
 More cooperation could kick the council’s left-wing policy machine into high gear.

-Note: Correction: An earlier version of this story mistakenly stated that the GSBA supported Seattle City Councilmember Kshama Sawant’s general-election challenger in 2019.
-The organization doesn’t make endorsements and endorsed neither candidate.